 Driving with no insurance / Permitting another to use a vehicle without insurance

 Being prosecuted for driving without insurance can be frustrating and confusing, especially if you believed that you had adequate insurance in place.
-The Courts take a harsh line with this offence, and if convicted, you could face 6-8 penalty points on your licence, a fine of up to £5000, potential instant disqualification along with the possible seizure and destruction of your vehicle.
+The Courts take a harsh line with this offence, and if convicted, you could face 6-8 penalty points on your licence or a driving ban of up to 12 months, an unlimited level of fine, along with the possible seizure and destruction of your vehicle.
 With these severe penalties in mind, its important to get advice from a specialist no insurance solicitor early on.

 If you’ve been charged with driving without insurance and would like to discuss whether you have a defence, or need to minimize the severity of the sentence you face then call one of our specialist no insurance solicitors today on 0330 33 22 770

 Our specialist no insurance offence solicitors will listen to the details of the allegation against you, advise you on the law and discuss the many ways that we can help you.